MohammadHosseinali/DockerTracing/README.md

 ![image](https://github.com/MohammadHosseinali/DockerTracing/assets/57370539/13e1ea55-026b-4eb4-a82e-81f50b5f0156)

 The code above first checks if netpoll is enabled (a mechanism for drivers to send and receive without interrupt).
-If it was, then use this mechanism to send packet.
-Otherwise, put the packet in macvlan queue and if the status was successful or packet is in congestion(CN), then increase number of sent packets and sent bytes pointer.
-Otherwise increase pointer of dropped packets.
+If it was, then uses this mechanism to send packet.
+Otherwise, puts the packet in macvlan queue and if the status was successful or packet is in congestion(CN) and increases number of sent packets and bytes (or number of dropped packets).
+It does this job with the help of `u64_stats_update_begin` and `u64_stats_update_end` (which helps to avoid critical region problem).

 **Number of functions called:**
 There is not much performance difference between this mode and previous docker networking mode (bridge) :